Bridging Foundational Literacy Skills – Grades 4 and 5

 Lexia Core 5

-A research-based, science-of-reading-aligned program used in many schools.
+As an additional support, Lexia Core 5 is a research-based, science-of-reading-aligned program used in many schools.

-9. Grades Four and Five ELA Common Core State Standards
+9. Common Core State Standards

 ELA Common Core State Standards